 Find the most functional Air Bike today 🚴

 Criteria used to evaluate our Airdyne Bikes

-These are a very diverse selection of Airdyne bikes, each with their own pros and cons.
+These are a very diverse selection of Airdyne bikes, each with its own pros and cons.
 But there are a few important features they all have in common, which make them great tools for a home workout.
-Before you go out and purchase your own Airdyne bike, here are a some of the criteria you are going to want to keep in mind.
+Before you go out and purchase your own Airdyne bike, here are some of the criteria you are going to want to keep in mind.

 All Airdyne bikes work with air resistance.
 A fan pushes the air as you pedal – the harder you pedal, the higher the resistance and the tougher the workout.
 A bike with a larger wheel will give you more resistance than a bike with a smaller wheel.